kedzior-io/astro-cqrs/README.md

 # Astro CQRS

-An alternative mediator implementation to [MediatR](https://github.com/jbogard/MediatR).
+Astro CQRS is a developer friendly alternative mediator implementation to [MediatR](https://github.com/jbogard/MediatR).

 In-process messaging with no dependencies that allows to take decoupled, command driven approach.

 It is designed to be used with:

-- .net 7
+- .NET 7
 - Minimal API
-- Azure Functions
+- Azure Functions (HttpTrigger, ServiceBusTrigger and TimeTrigger)
-- Blazor
+- Blazor (todo)
+- Console app (todo)
+- MVC (todo)

 ## Usage